patrickford/markdown-styleguide/content/1.0.0_Unit_1_Title/content.md

 ### This is a small title
 Use small titles for new sections.

-*Italics are added by using two asterisks before and after it.*
+*Italics are created by adding one asterisks before and after some text.*
-**Bold text is created by using an asterisk before and after it.**
+**Bold text is created by ading two asterisks before and after it.**

 ### Code